 Everglades National Park

-One of the more recognizable National Parks in the state, Everglades is made up of mangroves, marshes, and flatwoods at the southern tip of Florida.
+One of the most recognizable national parks on the East Coast, Everglades is made up of mangroves, marshes, and flatwoods at the southern tip of Florida.
 Only an hour’s drive from Miami, the Everglades are home to endangered species like the American alligator, West Indian Manatee, and Florida panthers.

 The best way to experience the Everglades is on an airboat ride through the grassy marshes.
 You can also opt for a canoe, kayak, or hiking tour, but really, all of the action is on the water.
 Keep your eyes peeled, you may even see fish that fly!